skydo-tech/hibernate-fsm/README.md

 When you have to apply some business logic that can be converted to finite state machine, `hiberante-fsm` helps you achieve it.
 It prevents invalid state transitions before saving it to the database so at the application level you don't have to worry about it.

+1. Implement state machines over any entity field in your spring boot app with a simple configuration
+2. Prevent faulty transitions which are not part of state machine (adhering db transaction boundary)
+3. Add additional validators (on top of normal checks)
+4. Run side-effects after successful transactions

 ---

 ## Prerequisites: